MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application.md

 ## Task 4: Synchronize and upgrade the tenants

+If you have a multitenant deployment, perform these steps for each tenant.

-1. Mount the tenant to the version 15.0 server instance.
+1. (Multitenant only) Mount the tenant to the version 15.0 server instance.
 2. Synchronize the tenant with the application.

     ```